16 Days of Activism against abuse

 - Speak out against woman and child abuse.
 Encourage silent female victims to challenge abuse, and ensure that they get help.
 Report child abuse to the police immediately.
 Encourage children to report bullying behaviour to school authorities.

 - Men are critical partners in the fight against the abuse of women and children.
 Men and boys are encouraged to talk about abuse and actively discourage abusive behaviour.

 - Families must stick together to create a safe environment for women and children.

-- Parents and adults can make sure that children are not exposed to sexual and violent material such as pornography.
+- Parents and adults can make sure that children are not exposed to inappropriate sexual and violent material.

 - Donate some money to organisations working to end violence against women and children by making a contribution to the Foundation for Human Rights.
 Tel: 011 339 5560/1/2/3/4/5.